charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_DC.md

 Failure to distinguish these dimensions leads to systematic misclassification of constraint.

-The Distinction Constraint (DC) applies constraints exclusively along the first dimension.
+The DC applies constraints exclusively along the first dimension.

 ---